 Financial instruments that potentially subject the Company to concentrations of credit risk consist of demand deposits with a financial institution.
-The Company's cash balances exceed federally insurable limits.
+The Company's cash balances from time to time exceed federally insurable limits.
 However, the Company believes there is minimal credit risk relative to its cash balances.